Leon4s4/kafka-http-source-connector/README.md

 - Configure proxy settings if required
 - Use TLSv1.3 for secure connections
 - Monitor for unusual traffic patterns

+### Dependency Management
+- Regularly scan for vulnerable dependencies using OWASP dependency check
+- Keep dependencies updated to latest secure versions
+- Monitor security advisories for used libraries
+- Use dependency suppression files for false positives

 ## Performance Tuning